Chinese Surname

 Meaning: The surname 公 (Gōng) is of ancient origin, tracing back to the Zhou Dynasty (1046–256 BCE).
 It derives from three main sources: 1) rulers of states during the Zhou Dynasty who adopted '公' as their surname; 2) descendants of the noble families in the state of Qi during the Spring and Autumn Period; and 3) individuals who held the title '公' in the ancient Chinese feudal system, which included ranks such as Duke, Marquis, Count, Viscount, and Baron.

-A disciple of Confucius during the Spring and Autumn period, styled Zishang, from the state of Lu.
+A disciple of Confucius during the Spring and Autumn period, his portrait is housed in the National Palace Museum in Taipei.

 The surname '公' is a noble and ancient name, often associated with royalty or high-ranking officials in Chinese history.